kepler16/gx.cljc/docs/docs/01-intro.md

                           :deps-from :gx/start}}})
 ```

-Every signal is map with following keys:
+Every signal is a map with following keys:

-- `:order` type of signal flow, topological/reverse topological (see below)
+- `:order` type of signal flow, topological/reverse topological (see examples below)
-- `:from-states` a set of states in graph on which this signal can be called, initlal state is `:uninitialized` and stored as constant in core namespace (`INITIAL_STATE`)
+- `:from-states` a set of states in graph on which this signal can be called, initlal state is `:uninitialized` and defined as constant in core namespace (`INITIAL_STATE`)
-- `:to-state` in what state node should be after signal successifully handled
+- `:to-state` the state of node after signal successifully handled
-- `:deps-from` use this field if signal's dependencies should be copied from another signal
+- `:deps-from` this field is used if signal's dependencies should be copied from another signal

 There must be one (and only one) signal, which runs on `from-state = INITIAL_STATE`.
 It is called **startup signal**.
 In our case its `:fancy/start`.

 ## Graph

 **Graph** is a plain clojure map with defined nodes on root level.
 Here we create graph of three nodes.
 Node value can be any data structure, primitive value, function call or gx reference `gx/ref`: